 Dino Rhino was supposed to have an actual attack!
 These frames and a vertical version of Yoshi's fireball appear in the Dino Rhino tileset.
 In the actual game, Dino Rhino just walks back and forth; only the smaller Dino Torch actually attacks.

 Interestingly, one of the transformed kings in the Super Mario All-Stars version of Super Mario Bros.
 3 uses a scaled-down, differently-colored variant of the horizontal frame with a crown tacked on top.

 Chain Chomp's Chain

-In the graphics set for the forest enemies, Bob-omb Wiggler and Lakitu, is Chain Chomp's chain.
-It was revealed that the Chain Chomp and Hammer Bros. were intended for the forest enemy group during the 7/24 gigaleak.
-The chain was likely forgotten after Chain Chomp was overwritten with the Fishing Lakitu and the Pipe Lakitu, while the Hammer Bros. was overwritten with dummy tiles.
+In the graphics set for the forest enemies is Chain Chomp's chain.
+It was revealed that the Chain Chomp and Hammer Bros. were intended for the forest enemy group during the July 24, 2020 gigaleak.
+The chain was likely forgotten after Chain Chomp was overwritten with the Fishing Lakitu, while the Hammer Bros. were completely overwritten with dummy tiles.

 Several unused Yoshi parts intended for the ending.

 This dust is supposed to appear when Mario hops on Yoshi, but it's unused in the final game.
 Game Genie code 8B68-AFDC will enable this feature.